 The spider map is a variation of the flow map.
 Instead of focusing on discrete pairs of origin and destination data points, the spider map looks at the relationships between origin points and multiple destination points – some of which may be held in common.

 An example of a spider map may be a route map for buses, streetcars, subways, trains, or other modes of transportation that have series of predetermined stops between multiple vehicles.
 You could also use a spider map to display how frequently ride-sharing vehicles, like bikes or scooters, are picked up from specific parking stations and dropped off at others.

 This is an advanced form of geospatial data mapping that combines the precision of a point map with the dynamism of a flow map.
 It seeks to accurately determine the locations of objects at any point in time as they move.
 Naturally, this is only possible through GIS software and other forms of non-static mapping.
 The most common usage of this type of map is in monitoring the locations of vehicles or mobile devices through global positioning systems.

 This is another variant of the flow map that aims to not only represent the movement of things over time, but also how variables dependent on that movement change over time.

 Let’s go back to the example of representing a subway system using a spider map.
 You could turn that into a data space distribution map by plotting how many people are on a particular train as it moves between stations.
 You could even plot this variable for multiple times each day to get an idea of when and where the subway is busiest and may need extra staff on duty.

-If you're ready to learn more, check out the next chapter "Challenges of Geospatial Data Integrations".
-If you want to go back to basics of analytics check out “Geospatial Data Analytics — What It Is, Benefits, and Top Use Cases” will teach you everything you need to know about this topic.
+If you're ready to learn more, check out the next chapter, "Challenges of Geospatial Data Integrations" here.
+If you want to go back to basics of analytics, our guide titled “Geospatial Data Analytics — What It Is, Benefits, and Top Use Cases” which you can read here, will teach you everything you need to know about this topic.